hypervel/hypervel.org/docs/docs/cache.md

 ## Atomic Locks

 ::: warning
-To utilize this feature, your application must be using the `redis`, `file`, or `array` cache driver as your application's default cache driver.
+To utilize this feature, your application must be using the `redis`, `file`, `database` or `array` cache driver as your application's default cache driver.
 In addition, all servers must be communicating with the same central cache server.
 :::

 ### Managing Locks